naraen/Experiments/sudokuSolver/README.md

 The eliminate strategy eliminates value of a solved cell from other cells in a set.
 ```
-E.g. Row 1, Column 1 is a 5.
+E.g. When Row 1, Column 1 is 5.
 This strategy eliminates 5 as candidate from all other other in Row 1, Col 1 and Box 1.
 ```
 The solver automatically applies the Eliminate strategy after processing any user command that modifies the grid.
 There is no interactive command to use this strategy.